 The University is a longstanding member of the University Risk Management and Insurance Association (URMIA.)
 This professional association was formed to promote the advancement and application of effective risk management principles and practices in institutions of higher education.
 We are also a member of the Campus Safety, Health, and Environmental Management Association (CSHEMA), which supports and educates campus-based EH&S professionals to empower and to improve the EH&S profession in campus environments.
 CSHEMA has a long history of service to the college, university, and research communities.

 The mission of the Chapman University Risk Management Department is to create a risk management culture throughout the University, providing resources that engage and empower community members in their quest to meet and exceed their educational goals and objectives of preeminence.
+This encompasses the vision that Chapman University will be a student-centered institution, recognized nationally and internationally as a center of academic and personal excellence that prepares our students to contribute to a global society.
 This includes the operation of a comprehensive risk management program that contributes to the health, safety and protection of employees, students and visitors, while also protecting the University's physical and financial resources.

 Our goal is to minimize the adverse effects of unpredictable events.
 Toward this end, we utilize a number of processes and tools that include but are not limited to:

 Karen Swift, Environmental Health & Safety Manager